-I posted this picture the day after the Oscars, and it got quite a bit of attention on New Nostalgia’s Facebook & Instagram (Amy_NewNostalgia on IG).
-I promised a post that talked more about the picture and instead of ONE post, I will be writing TWO!
+I posted this picture on New Nostalgia’s Facebook & Instagram, and it got quite a bit of attention!
+Who knew that an organized refrigerator using mason jars would be so interesting?! promised a post that talked more about the picture and instead of ONE post, I will be writing TWO!

 In this first post, I will talk about:

 1. How a pretty & organized refrigerator helps keep waste to a minimal

 2. How I keep the refrigerator looking this way on a weekly basis